 Special Benefit is paid at a rate that does not exceed the rate of Newstart Allowance, Austudy (see above) or Youth Allowance (see below) that the person would receive if they qualified for that benefit.

 Centrelink has a discretion to pay Special Benefit at a lower rate.
 A strict income test applies, so that the rate of payment is reduced by $1 for every $1 of the person’s income.
 There is no “free income area” for Special Benefit, so any income the person receives reduces the person’s payment by that amount.
 The rate may also be reduced if the person is in receipt of free rent, board, or lodging.

 The assets test for Special Benefit is generally that also used for Sickness Allowance and Newstart Allowance.
 For a long-term payment of Special Benefit, available funds must be no more than $5,000.

-Rent Assistance may also be payable (see “Rent Assistance (s 1070–1070Y)”).
-Education Entry Payments and Pensioner Education Supplements may also be payable to single parents receiving Special Benefit.
+Rent Assistance may also be payable (see “Rent Assistance (s 1070–1070X)”).
+Education Entry Payments and Pensioner Education Supplements may be payable to single parents receiving Special Benefit.

-Youth Allowance (student) is payable from 16 to 24.
-People over 25 may be eligible if they were receiving Youth Allowance as an Australian Apprentice or full-time student before turning 25 and continue in that course or apprenticeship.
-A person who is 15 may also be eligible for Youth Allowance if they are independent.
-Exemptions from the full-time study requirement apply.
+Youth Allowance (student) is payable from ages 16 to 24.
+People over 25 may be eligible if they were receiving Youth Allowance as an Australian apprentice or full-time student before turning 25 and continue in that course or apprenticeship.
+A person who is 15 may also be eligible for Youth Allowance if they are considered to be independent and satisfy, or are exempt from, activity test requirements.

 Youth Allowance (unemployed) is only payable from 16 to 21 and at 22 the person would transfer to Newstart payment.

-All Youth Allowance recipients would normally need to pass the activity test.
+All Youth Allowance recipients need to satisfy the activity test unless they are exempt.

 The activity test is passed if the applicant: